vietphan1995/p-charity/README.md

 [https://github.com/vietphan1995/p-charity](https://github.com/vietphan1995/p-charity)

 p-charity is an application software help you host charity budget, contributors can spend amount to this budget and receivers can get amount this budget.
-Every transaction from contributor or receiver is encoded like passcodes/passkeys/paircodes/pairkeys as p-code, contribute p-code is created base on contribute amount from contribute side and be saved from budget, receive p-code is created base on receive amount, with contribute p-code saved in budget from receive side.
+Every transaction from contributor or receiver is encoded like passcodes/passkeys/paircodes/pairkeys as p-code, contribute p-code is created base on contribute amount from contribute side and be saved in budget host, receive p-code is created base on receive amount, with contribute p-code saved in budget host from receive side.

 If receive amount less than contribute amount, next receive p-code is still encoded with this contribute amount until this contribute amount go to zero.
 If receive amount larger than contribute amount, receive p-code is encoded from multiple contribute p-code until this receive amount go to zero.